GreenleafLab/MPAL-Single-Cell-2019/README.md

 ## Healthy + MPAL Data Sets

-**Note** The peakset for Hematopoiesis + MPAL is different than that for Hematopoiesis because we used the same peak calling pipeline where pre-clustering was done using all the cells (ie Hematopoiesis + MPAL) then peaks called so that we could easily include malignant peaks.
+**Note1** The peakset for Hematopoiesis + MPAL is different than that for Hematopoiesis because we used the same peak calling pipeline where pre-clustering was done using all the cells (ie Hematopoiesis + MPAL) then peaks called so that we could easily include malignant peaks.
 This did not result in many ~10-20% additional peaks, but they may not be the exact coordinates as in the previous file.

+**Note2** If you want to get projected positions/classifications for MPALs onto hematopoiesis use colData(se)$ProjectedUMAP1, colData(se)$ProjectedUMAP2, and  colData(se)$ProjectedClassification.

 **scATAC-seq Hematopoeisis + MPAL cell x peak Summarized Experiment** :